Lou (2022 film): Plot

 Lou and Hannah track Philip and Vee to the beach at Eagle Bay.
 Lou sends Hannah to radio for help, while she goes to confront Philip and rescue Vee.
-After a standoff, it is revealed Philip is actually Lou's son, who tracked them down after she turned him in and hid them for protection.
+After a standoff, it is revealed Philip is actually Lou's son, who tracked them down after she turned him in while hiding Hannah and Vee to protect them.
 It is also revealed that Lou abandoned him as a child to avoid blowing her undercover mission in Iran.
 Philip injures Lou and leaves with Vee, intending to kill all of them together.

 Hannah contacts the sheriff, but a call from the United States Marshals Service forces him to stand down, as it is now a federal case.
 The sheriff goes to Eagle Bay nonetheless, where he finds Lou and gives her a copper bracelet.
 Meanwhile, Hannah arrives at the lighthouse and manages to get Vee away from Philip.
 After a scuffle, Hannah injures Philip and flees with Vee.

 Lou finds the lighthouse filled with explosives and sets them off from a distance, destroying it to signal an approaching CIA helicopter.
 Lou and Philip fight on the beach, until she gains the upper hand and hugs him.
 She apologizes as a CIA agent fires on them, and both Lou and Philip go under the water's surface.

 Later, Hannah and Vee are shown in Lou's house, packed up and ready to leave.
 After a few questions from CIA agents and a goodbye from the sheriff, they are seen on board a ferry with Jax, who looks at someone on the upper deck, not fully in frame.
 The camera shifts to show a woman's arm with a similar scar as Lou's and a copper bracelet, as she watches Hannah and Vee through binoculars.